 Quote from your blog about the Rising Star program and the idea for them to run a shop entirely by former homeless people:

 “Our shop idea lost momentum when we returned home.
 People pointed out that we didn’t have enough Rising Stars at a management level to actually run the shop.
 Others felt we might be leaving them too exposed, as we are usually careful to integrate Rising Stars into our shop teams.”

 … “leaving them too exposed…”

 and many many more compiled on one page.

-And it doesn’t matter how many “fake” reviewers are employed for Glassdoor, Indeed and other sites.
-True reviews on horrible work-conditions, naming and shaming shops when they don’t do well, overworked and underpaid workers, all these reviews will always continue unless real change happens for ALL employees, not only for a few selected “Rising Stars” for PR.
+And it doesn’t matter how many “fake” reviewers are employed for Glassdoor, Indeed and other sites to cover all the basis of each team member role how supposedly wonderful it is to work in Pret.
+True reviews on horrible work-conditions, naming and shaming shops when they don’t do well, overworked and underpaid workers, not even paid for over-time etc. etc., all these reviews will always continue unless real change happens for ALL employees, not only for a few selected “Rising Stars” for PR.
 Regular hardworking staff are being bullied, thrown on the streets, into mental illness, depression and suicidal thoughts!

 The ugly part in my work in Pret has topped everything that I ever imagined could have happened in an already traumatic workplace experience.
 It has shown how toxic, disgraceful, disrespectful and scheming the leadership and HR really is.

 I could tell you the estimated date of a man who died in his flat alone and was not discovered until days later when his corpse was already disintegrated to the degree that it wasn’t recommended to view his remains.